-ON THIS PAGE: You will find out more about what factors increase the chance of ALL.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing ALL.
+Use the menu to see other pages.

 The cause of ALL is not known.
 In general, ALL is most likely to affect children and older adults.
 The following factors may raise a person’s risk of developing ALL: